 In general, the analysis is a very complex task due to the fact that IAMs are implemented by a set of integrated models, the input of which are usually uncertain and whose outputs can become the input of the following stages.
 This fact makes the analytical and partial derivative methods for both uncertainty and sensitivity analysis quite impossible to be used on the overall system, and sometimes also for a portion of it.
 For instance, even if the computation of the uncertainty propagated from an emission factor to an emission value is quite simple to be computed analytically, it is not clear how to compute later the uncertainty on the output of a CTM model (STATE block) due to the uncertainty of such emissions.
 The strong integration and links among IAM components and the complexity of some of them make the numerical methods more suitable to approach the problem.

-Table 1 presents, for each single DPSIR block (see again Guariso et al., this issue), the available literature.
+Table 1 presents, for each single DPSIR block (Volta et al., in press), the available literature.

 In any case, for both uncertainty and sensitivity analysis, the first step of the procedure is the identification of the uncertainty sources.
 For this reason, the next section presents the main uncertainty cause of the different DPSIR blocks.